 If you’re still concerned then call the rental company that you have booked with and see how they are dealing with these new changes.
 There may be differences even at branch level to begin with, so make sure you’re contacting the actual branch that you are collecting the vehicle from.

 There’s no need to panic so long as you still keep your paper counterpart for the time being, print off your details from the DVLA web service as well as generate their online passkey.
 Be prepared for longer queues and slightly confused staff at rental desk across Europe in the period immediately after this change even though we don’t think there will be major disruptions as a result of this it may take the industry a bit of time to adjust their processes completely to cope with this.

-For further advice and information from the DVLA, please watch the video below or visit the DVLA website:
+For further advice and information from the DVLA, please visit the DVLA website: